Sensory-Cloud/python-sdk/README.md

 In order to enroll with video, you must first ensure you have an enrollable model enabled for your Sensory Cloud instance.
 This can be obtained via the GetModels() request.
 Enrolling with video uses a call and response streaming pattern to allow immediate feedback to the user during enrollment.
 Enrolling with video uses a video stream iterator that yields image bytes.
 A sample video stream iterator is shown below and passed into the video enrollmnent class method.
 It is important to save the enrollmentId in order to perform authentication against it in the future.

+NOTE:  The snippet below and the video service [examples](examples/video_service_examples.py) use the [`opencv-python`](https://pypi.org/project/opencv-python/) package to interface with the device camera in the VideoStreamIterator class defined below.
+The `opencv-python` package is not a dependency of the `sensory-cloud` library and must be installed seperately to follow the example code directly.

 ```
 class VideoStreamIterator:
     def __init__(self):